Get Ready for New Student Orientation

 - For Virtual Advising and Registration, students will schedule a day and time for their academic advising session.
 Communications will be sent prior to the advising session with information on required action items to complete as well as reminders of the advising session.

-- Day Two of First-Year programs will be set-up for you to meet with academic advisors for group advising sessions that focus on creating a viable first semester schedule.
+- In-Person Programs will feature meetings with academic advisors for group advising sessions that focus on creating a viable first semester schedule that aligns with University Foundations and major requirements.
+Placement test results and credit for prior learning will be discussed with students who did not attend a pre-advising consultation.
 Please bring a laptop to your advising session.
-Registration support will be provided this day as well!
+Registration support will be provided afterward.
 (Summer Only)

 Additional Steps to Consider